chaee/portfolio/README.md

 # :books: Portfolio of Chaewon Yun
 This is a collection of past projects.
-I categorized them according to three topics: Technological Ethics, Human-Technology Interactions, and Computational Social Science.
+I categorized them according to three topics: Master's thesis, Human-Technology Interactions, and Natural Language Processing.

 ## :book: Master's thesis: Bias in language models - Defining, measuring, and reducing bias
 In my master's thesis, I discuss bias in language model, especially in defining, measuring, and reducing bias in large language models.